pavloo/ember-cli-tree/README.md

 ## Component's API
 * **eagerCreate** - _boolean_, determines, how tree is rendered:
-1. if set to _true_, the whole tree is placed into DOM upon component's insertion (show/hide via _display: none_)
+  1. if set to _true_, the whole tree is placed into DOM upon component's insertion (show/hide is implemented via _display: none_)
-2. if set to _false_, every node is inserted individually _lazily_ upon parent's node expansion (show/hide via _if_ helper) (_Default_: true)
+  2. if set to _false_, every node is inserted individually _lazily_ upon parent's node expansion (show/hide is implemented via _if_ helper) (_Default_: true)
 * **childrenKey** - _String_, the key of children attribute in tree node object (_Default_: 'children')